 Legally enforceable rights

-Rights of Nature easements are a legally enforceable way for private landowners to create Rights for Nature and ecosystems through the placement of conservation easements on their parcels of land.
+Rights of Nature easements are legally enforceable modifications of land titles that allow private landowners to attach in perpetuity the Rights for Nature and ecosystems through the placement of conservation easements on their parcels of land.

 For decades, traditional conservation easements have been used by landowners to protect land from development.
 These new Rights of Nature easements build on those traditional easements by including provisions which recognize the rights of waterways, forests, and other ecosystems to exist, flourish, naturally evolve, and regenerate.